 Best line: Dunne's reaction to a performance by Jerry's ditzy date, a nightclub singer called Dixie Belle Lee: "I guess it was easier for her to change her name than for her whole family to change theirs."

 Runner-up: Grant to Lucy's new fiancé (Ralph Bellamy): "I know how I’d feel if I was sitting with a girl and her husband walked in."
 Dunne, busy reading a letter and not glancing up: "I'll bet you do."

 On a scale of 0 to Cary Grant, I award this picture 10 CARY GRANTS

 Character: Jerry Warriner

 Occupation: None!
-Not even a hint of a job, although he's clearly loaded.
-All he does is follow his estranged wife around and play the piano with his dog.
+Not so much as a hint of a job, although he's clearly loaded.
+All he does is follow his estranged wife around and accompany his dog on the piano.

 Overall film quality: Gold, Jerry, gold.
 A+ in every way.